What is a Generator Interlock Kit?

 How does the Interlock Kit work?

-Your panel board is a distribution and protection system for electricity in your home.
-Power is fed through the utility into the panel.
-From here it is run across the different circuit breakers and out into the rest of your home.
-The Interlock Kit allows you to safely disconnect your panel from the utility feed and switch it over to the generator which is being fed through a new generator breaker.
-The Interlock kit allows only one of these feed systems to be operational at one time protecting the panel from being overloaded by both sources.
+A power panel is a distribution and protection system for electricity in your home.
+Power is fed from the utility into your panel.
+From here it runs across the different circuit breakers and then out to the rest of your home.
+Our product, the Original Interlock Kit, will allow only allow ONE of these power systems to be operational inside of the panel at any given time.
+This prevents dangerous back-feeding scenarios.

-WARNING: Allow appliances to start before engaging the next circuit
+*Warning: Allow your appliances to start to before engaging the next circuit breaker*

 Do Interlock Kits and optional parts carry a warranty?